Energy efficiency in community facilities

 Community renewable energy projects raise capital by issuing shares to potential investors from their local community.
 The resulting profits from the sale of the energy to the grid/Feed in Tariff are then shared between the landowners, shareholders, with the remainder put into local community benefit projects.

-An example of such a project locally is Wye Valley Solar Schools, who installed 560 kW capacity of solar PV panels across nine school sites.
 Another good and active renewable energy co-operative is Energy4All who often have details of new community energy schemes ready to be released.

 Are you working with young people, and would like to run a fun session to help inspire them to learn more about energy, how we use it, and its impacts?

-Then download our free lesson plan resources:
+Then download our free "All About Energy (6-11 year olds)" lesson plan resources: